brotatotes/bht-automation/bht gen 3/Acts/Chapter 23/Acts 23 20 bht.md

 ### Archibald T. Robertson:
 1. "The conspirators may have belonged to the Zealots, but clearly they represented the state of Jewish feeling toward Paul in Jerusalem."
+2. "To bring down (οπως καταγαγηις).
+Very words of the conspirators in verse Acts 23:15 as if the young man overheard."
-2. "The singular is used by the youth out of deference to the authority of Lysias and so modifies a bit the scheming of the conspirators, not 'absurd' as Page holds."
+3. "The singular is used by the youth out of deference to the authority of Lysias and so modifies a bit the scheming of the conspirators, not 'absurd' as Page holds."
-3. "Already this form in Luke 22:5 which see.
-See also John 9:22; Acts 24:9."

 ### John Gill:
 1. "The Jews have agreed to desire thee."
-2. "By the Jews are meant, the Jewish sanhedrim, for the young man had not only intelligence of the conspiracy, and lying in wait of the forty men or more."
+2. "By the Jews are meant, the Jewish sanhedrim."
 3. "This young man might be a student under the president of the council, or one of the doctors, whereby he came at the knowledge of these things."

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 16:35:30
+- Timestamp: 12-25-2023 20:34:25
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 100
+- BHT Word Count: 140
-- BHT Commentary Usage: 39.73%
+- BHT Commentary Usage: 37.97%
-- BHT Quality Score: 1.3987160327219887
+- BHT Quality Score: 1.732630791604529
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (73):
+- ChatGPT injected words (79):
-	['a', 'about', 'against', 'and', 'as', 'assume', 'authority', 'baseless', 'been', 'belonged', 'by', 'closely', 'conspiracy', 'conspirators', 'deference', 'displays', 'entirely', 'exact', 'form', 'from', 'guarded', 'have', 'he', 'his', 'implies', 'in', 'indicates', 'information', 'inside', 'intelligence', 'is', 'it', 'jerusalem', 'knowledge', 'learned', 'likely', 'lysias', 'man', 'may', 'mentor', 'might', 'nephew', 'not', 'obtained', 'of', 'one', 'or', 'paul', 'plans', 'plot', 'prevailing', 'reflecting', 'remains', 's', 'sentiment', 'singular', 'source', 'studying', 'suggested', 'teacher', 'that', 'the', 'this', 'though', 'to', 'uncertain', 'uncle', 'using', 'was', 'were', 'who', 'young', 'zealots']
+	['a', 'against', 'agreed', 'and', 'attending', 'authority', 'been', 'belonged', 'by', 'came', 'clear', 'conspiracy', 'conspirators', 'council', 'deference', 'desire', 'doctors', 'downfall', 'education', 'for', 'from', 'gotten', 'had', 'have', 'he', 'hints', 'his', 'how', 'implied', 'in', 'indicate', 'information', 'is', 'it', 'jerusalem', 'jewish', 'jews', 'know', 'leaders', 'learned', 'lysias', 'man', 'may', 'modifies', 'nephew', 'not', 'obtained', 'of', 'one', 'or', 'paul', 'plans', 'possibly', 'referring', 'representatives', 's', 'sanhedrin', 'scheming', 'schools', 'sentiment', 'singular', 'speculated', 'student', 'suggested', 'teachers', 'that', 'the', 'their', 'they', 'this', 'though', 'to', 'towards', 'ultimately', 'under', 'use', 'was', 'young', 'zealots']
-- ChatGPT injected words (significant words only) (44):
+- ChatGPT injected words (significant words only) (49):
-	['assume', 'authority', 'baseless', 'belonged', 'closely', 'conspiracy', 'conspirators', 'deference', 'displays', 'entirely', 'exact', 'form', 'guarded', 'implies', 'indicates', 'information', 'inside', 'intelligence', 'jerusalem', 'knowledge', 'learned', 'likely', 'lysias', 'man', 'mentor', 'nephew', 'obtained', 'paul', 'plans', 'plot', 'prevailing', 'reflecting', 'remains', 's', 'sentiment', 'singular', 'source', 'studying', 'suggested', 'teacher', 'uncertain', 'uncle', 'young', 'zealots']
+	['agreed', 'attending', 'authority', 'belonged', 'came', 'clear', 'conspiracy', 'conspirators', 'council', 'deference', 'desire', 'doctors', 'downfall', 'education', 'gotten', 'hints', 'implied', 'indicate', 'information', 'jerusalem', 'jewish', 'jews', 'know', 'leaders', 'learned', 'lysias', 'man', 'modifies', 'nephew', 'obtained', 'paul', 'plans', 'possibly', 'referring', 'representatives', 's', 'sanhedrin', 'scheming', 'schools', 'sentiment', 'singular', 'speculated', 'student', 'suggested', 'teachers', 'ultimately', 'use', 'young', 'zealots']

 ### Logs
-- Attempt 1 BHT: A possible response:

-Paul's sister's son, who may have been educated in Jerusalem, could have learned about the conspiracy against Paul through his connections in the schools.
-The conspirators, possibly representing the prevailing Jewish sentiment towards Paul, may have belonged to the Zealots.
-The use of the singular form by the young man shows deference to the authority of Lysias and suggests that the conspirators' plans were not entirely absurd.
-It is unclear exactly how the young man received this information, but it is possible that he learned it from a teacher or mentor.
-The fact that he had knowledge of the plot indicates that it was not a closely guarded secret among the forty men.
+- Attempt 1 BHT: It is suggested that Paul's nephew may have gotten hints of the conspiracy against Paul from the schools he was attending in Jerusalem for his education.
+The conspirators may have been representatives of the Jewish sentiment towards Paul in Jerusalem, and they may have belonged to the Zealots.
+The use of the singular by the young man may indicate his deference to Lysias' authority and modifies the scheming of the conspirators.
+Though it is not clear how the young man obtained this information, it is speculated that he may have learned it from one of his Jewish teachers.
+Ultimately, it is implied that the Jews, referring to the Jewish sanhedrin, had agreed to desire Paul's downfall, and this young man, possibly a student under one of the council's leaders or doctors, came to know of their plans.
-- 🔄 Acts 23:20 (attempt 1, 118 words, 40.51% quotes quality score: 1.5830603080918548, V2 normalized quality score: 43.98, commentator tiers 1-3: 39.04%, 37.83%, 23.13%)
+- 🔄 Acts 23:20 (attempt 1, 140 words, 37.97% quotes quality score: 1.732630791604529, V2 normalized quality score: 48.95, commentator tiers 1-3: 43.71%, 28.9%, 27.39%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 2 BHT: Paul's nephew, who may have been studying in Jerusalem, obtained inside information about the conspiracy against his uncle.
-It is suggested that the conspirators might have belonged to the Zealots, reflecting the prevailing sentiment against Paul in Jerusalem.
-By using the singular form, the nephew displays deference to Lysias' authority and implies that the conspirators' plans were not entirely baseless.
-Though the exact source of the young man's intelligence remains uncertain, it is likely that he learned it from a mentor or teacher.
-This knowledge indicates that the plot was not as closely guarded as one might assume.
+- Attempt 2 BHT: Paul's nephew, who may have received hints of the conspiracy against Paul during his education in Jerusalem, brings news of the plan to his uncle.
+It is suggested that the conspirators represented the Jewish sentiment towards Paul, with a possible association with the Zealots.
+The young man's use of the singular form and deference to Lysias' authority modifies the conspirators' scheme.
+Although the details of the young man's knowledge are unclear, it is speculated that he learned of the plot from his Jewish teachers.
+Ultimately, the Jews, referring to the Jewish sanhedrin, had agreed to desire Paul's downfall, and this young man, likely a student under one of the council's leaders or doctors, became aware of their intentions.
-- 🔄 Acts 23:20 (attempt 2, 100 words, 39.73% quotes quality score: 1.3987160327219887, V2 normalized quality score: 37.85, commentator tiers 1-3: 42.49%, 37.31%, 20.2%)
+- 🔄 Acts 23:20 (attempt 2, 123 words, 35.44% quotes quality score: 1.5656282765552239, V2 normalized quality score: 43.4, commentator tiers 1-3: 45.65%, 27.01%, 27.34%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: Paul's nephew, possibly educated in Jerusalem like his uncle, might have received information about the conspiracy targeting Paul during his time at school.
-This suggests a reflection of the prevailing Jewish sentiment against Paul in Jerusalem.
-The nephew's use of the singular form demonstrates deference to Lysias' authority and slightly modifies the plans of the conspirators.
-While the specific means by which the young man gained this knowledge remains uncertain, it is plausible that it was through his association with a Jewish teacher or leader.
-The fact that he was aware of the plot suggests that it was not closely guarded by the forty men involved.
+- Attempt 3 BHT: Paul's nephew, possibly obtaining hints of the conspiracy against his uncle through his education in Jerusalem, brings forth this vital information.
+The conspirators may have represented the prevailing Jewish sentiment towards Paul, potentially being affiliated with the Zealots.
+The young man's use of the singular, out of deference to Lysias' authority, modifies the scheme of the plotters.
+Although the specific source of the young man's knowledge is uncertain, it is conjectured that he learned about the plot from his Jewish teachers.
+Ultimately, it is implied that the Jews, referring to the Jewish sanhedrin, had reached a consensus to desire Paul's downfall, and this young man, possibly a student under one of the council's leaders or doctors, became privy to their intentions.
-- 🔄 Acts 23:20 (attempt 3, 108 words, 35.53% quotes quality score: 1.4985858691033311, V2 normalized quality score: 41.17, commentator tiers 1-3: 41.32%, 31.34%, 27.34%)
+- 🔄 Acts 23:20 (attempt 3, 126 words, 34.52% quotes quality score: 1.5309402583229073, V2 normalized quality score: 42.25, commentator tiers 1-3: 45.06%, 26.66%, 28.28%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: Paul's nephew, equipped with knowledge of the conspiracy against his uncle, may have received this information while studying in Jerusalem.
-The conspirators, possibly linked to the Zealots, represented the prevailing Jewish sentiment towards Paul in Jerusalem.
-By using the singular form, the nephew showed deference to Lysias' authority, which influenced the conspirators' plans.
-The exact means by which the young man obtained this information is unknown, but it is plausible that he gained it through his association with a Jewish teacher or leader.
-The fact that he had access to this plot implies that it was not closely guarded amongst the group of forty men.
+- Attempt 4 BHT: Paul's nephew, who may have obtained information about the conspiracy against Paul through his education in Jerusalem, comes forward to reveal the plot.
+The conspirators likely represented the prevailing sentiment of the Jewish people towards Paul, potentially being associated with the Zealots.
+The young man's deference to Lysias' authority is evident in his use of the singular form, which slightly modifies the plan of the conspirators.
+Although the exact source of his knowledge remains uncertain, it is speculated that he learned about the plot from his Jewish teachers.
+Ultimately, it is implied that the Jewish sanhedrin had reached an agreement to oppose Paul, and this young man, possibly a student under one of the council's leaders or doctors, learned of their intentions.
-- 🔄 Acts 23:20 (attempt 4, 106 words, 37.84% quotes quality score: 1.5015543443514723, V2 normalized quality score: 41.27, commentator tiers 1-3: 39.98%, 30.96%, 29.05%)
+- 🔄 Acts 23:20 (attempt 4, 125 words, 35.71% quotes quality score: 1.5760883912699823, V2 normalized quality score: 43.75, commentator tiers 1-3: 46.79%, 27.05%, 26.16%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: Possessing inside information about the conspiracy against Paul, his nephew, who may have received an education in Jerusalem, reveals the prevailing Jewish sentiment towards his uncle in the city.
-The conspirators, possibly affiliated with the Zealots, represent the anger and opposition Paul faced.
-The use of the singular form by the young man demonstrates his deference to Lysias, which modifies the plans of the conspirators.
-While it remains uncertain how the nephew obtained this knowledge, it is plausible he learned it from a teacher or mentor.
-The fact that he was aware of the plot suggests it was not closely guarded.
+- Attempt 5 BHT: Paul's nephew, potentially informed of the conspiracy against his uncle during his education in Jerusalem, reveals the plan.
+The conspirators are believed to represent the Jewish sentiment towards Paul, possibly linked to the Zealots.
+The young man's deference to Lysias' authority alters the strategy of the plotters.
+Although the source of the young man's knowledge is unclear, it is speculated that he obtained the information from his Jewish teachers.
+Ultimately, the Jews, referring to the Jewish sanhedrim, had agreed on Paul's downfall, and this young man, potentially a student of a council leader or doctor, became aware of their intentions.
-- 🔄 Acts 23:20 (attempt 5, 101 words, 37.33% quotes quality score: 1.3583542402719673, V2 normalized quality score: 36.51, commentator tiers 1-3: 44.88%, 32.4%, 22.72%)
+- 🔄 Acts 23:20 (attempt 5, 104 words, 33.33% quotes quality score: 1.4919579356051895, V2 normalized quality score: 40.95, commentator tiers 1-3: 44.3%, 26.23%, 29.47%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Acts 23:20 bht prompt v0.8 (100 words, 39.73% quotes)
+- ✅ Acts 23:20 bht prompt v0.8 (140 words, 37.97% quotes)
-- quality score: 1.3987160327219887, V2 normalized quality score: 37.85, commentator tiers 1-3: 42.49%, 37.31%, 20.2%)
+- quality score: 1.732630791604529, V2 normalized quality score: 48.95, commentator tiers 1-3: 43.71%, 28.9%, 27.39%)